-The Board has agreed an aspirational goal to comprise a minimum of 25% females by 2019 and 33% females by 2022.
-The Board is currently 29% female (2 out of 7).
+The Board had agreed and met the aspirational goal to comprise a minimum of 25% females by 2019.
+The goal has been extended to 33% females by 2022.
+The Board is currently 33% female (3 out of 9).
 In 2017 the Bank signed the Women in Finance Charter, reflecting the commitment to gender diversity and inclusion.
-In 2019 the Bank maintained its target of keeping our senior team to at least 50% female.
+Since signing up for the Women in Finance Charter, we have achieved gender diversity across our executive team and board of 38%.